AlphaVideo/FP-Projects/README.md

-# FP-Projects
+# Programming Fundamentals - Projects
-For the Programming Fundamentals 2019/2020 course
+For the Programming Fundamentals 2019/2020 course at Instituto Superior Técnico.

+First programming projects ever, in Python.